 We are used to hearing that Ghanaians don’t have a maintenance culture, and this is a evidence of the lack of excellence.
 When projects are executed, they are mostly done in a hurry in response to some news item, or towards elections.
 In the rush, roads are quickly and poorly done, school buildings are poorly built and even government programs are hurriedly initiated so that they can be mentioned as part of the government’s “successes”.

 Recently, we have been inundated with issues relating to the sale of SSNIT-operated hotels, and the contracts surrounding the maintenance of state-operated ambulances.
-In the SSNIT case, I have a simple question: Why does it have to take a change in management to a private entity for institutions to work, and how is it that hotels that are currently making losses are expected to have a turnaround when it’s the same Ghanaians who are working there?
+In the SSNIT case, I have a simple question: Why does it have to take a change of ownerships to a private entity for institutions to work, and how is it that hotels that are currently making losses are expected to have a turnaround when it’s the same Ghanaians who are working there?

 Before anyone criticises this for being one-sided, there’s a whole article on GhanaWeb listing 8 scandals all related to integrity during the previous administration.
 This thing has been running in Ghana for a while.